-We expect to complete enrollment in the SPIRIT 1 and SPIRIT 2 Phase 3 trials later this calendar year, with top-line data for SPIRIT 2 expected in the first quarter of calendar year 2020 and top-line data for SPIRIT 1 expected in the second quarter of calendar year 2020.
+We currently expect to complete enrollment for the SPIRIT 1 and SPIRIT 2 trials in calendar 2019 with top-line results expected in the first quarter of calendar 2020.
+If the results of SPIRIT 1 and SPIRIT 2 are favorable, we intend to submit an NDA to the FDA.